2lives/Vending-Machine/README.md

 ## Description

-Wouldn't it be nice if a Lamborghini costed $5.00?
-Check out my vending machine!
+Wouldn't it be nice if a Lamborghini cost $5.00?
+Check out my Vending Machine!
-The vending machine is used for TDD with the assistance of Jest.
+The Vending Machine is a project developed with the help of TDD and Jest.

 ### Tests